A system-wide night theme would let iOS look and feel great throughout the day, and be a huge accessibility benefit.

 Many apps don't provide the option, though, and even those that do vary in their implementations.
 That leads to an inconsistent experience.

-That way customers could choose Dark Mode once in Settings and have it automatically enabled everywhere, in every app that supports it, all at once.
-Like Night Shift, it could live in Settings > Display and Brightness, and be toggled on or off from Command Center at any time.
+That way users could choose Dark Mode once in Settings and have it automatically enabled everywhere, in every app that supports it, all at once.
+Like Night Shift and True Tone, Dark Mode could live in Settings > Display and Brightness, and be toggled on or off from Control Center at any time.

 To nail a dark mode system-wide, and to make it work for developers as well, is no doubt a monumental task.
 In theory, something like CSS could be a model for a full-on theming engine.
 In practice, a legion of devils lurk in the implementation details.